SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 The Young Persons Healing Learning Code

 This action has demonstrated that traumatised people can provide a healing support to each other as part of a healing community.
 It is self help.
 This is not discussing a 'service'.
 People may heal themselves and pass on what works to others within voluntary informal networks.
 The self-help healing network is already evolving in the Region among for example, East Timorese and Bougainville people.
 Uncompromising funding support can see it blossom.
 The possibility is that the further evolving of these healing networks will not only help bring healing to oppressed and war ravaged people, it may well be a major process for consolidating peace processes.
+Refer Regaining Balance through Mutual-Help - A Story from Life

 INTRODUCING THE PLAN

-This document is about possibilities for small local self-heal self-help action supporting survivors of torture and trauma among Focal people in the Region.
+This document is about possibilities for small local mutual-help self-heal self-help action supporting survivors of torture and trauma among Focal people in the Region.
 These healing ways have been successfully used for over thirty years by Focal people in the Region.

 This document is expressed in very tentative terms because nothing contained in this document could happen unless local Focal people want it.